krokedil/avarda-schedule-order-completion/readme.md

 ## Avarda Schedule Order Completion feature plugin.

 ### Description
-This feature plugin will hook in before an order is updated to ensure that the status transition to Completed, or the status set by the filter `avarda_schedule_order_completion_status`, can be processed successfully before the status is set in WooCommerce.
+This feature plugin will hook in before an order is updated to ensure that the status transition to Completed, can be processed successfully before the status is set in WooCommerce.

 If the status can not be set, the order will be scheduled for completion at a later time, allowing for the order to possibly be processed fully by either a customer or manually corrected by an admin before we try to set the status and send the order activation call to Avarda.

 The order can be scheduled for retry up to 5 times, and if the order needs to be scheduled it will be set to On Hold to highlight the order for the merchant.

+If the order is completed successfully after being scheduled, the order will be set to either Completed or a status set by the filter `avarda_schedule_order_completion_status`

 The checks that are made to ensure the order can be completed successfully with Avarda are:
 1. The order has a valid Avarda Purchase ID set as the metadata.